Wild Camping in the Uk -

 This trust in supported by the Scottish Outdoor Access Code.

-Right to Roam – The Scottish Access Code
+Right to Roam – the Scottish Access Code

 Thanks to The Land Reform Act (2003) everybody has the statutory right to access the great Scottish countryside.
 Members of the public are legally provided with the option to enjoy the open air of Scotland freely, so long as they don’t take advantage of this right.